seziCZ/S3Append/README.md

 	BucketName = "109a6d191b67",
 	Key = "fa5ec9042bc3",
 	ContentBody = " world!",
-	PartMaxBytes = (long) Math.Pow(2, 24); // aka 16 MiB
+	PartMaxBytes = (long) Math.Pow(2, 27) // aka 128 MiB
 };
 ```

-Keep in mind, however, that the smaller the copy part size, the more requests generated and, consequently, the more costs for respective data append operation.
+Keep in mind, however, that the smaller the copy part size, the more requests generated and, consequently, the more costs associated with respective data append operation.